-The philosopher of technology Andrew Feenberg writes that, "[t]echnology is power in many societies, a greater power in many domains than the political system itself" (Feenberg 1999: 131).
+The philosopher of technology Andrew Feenberg writes that, '[t]echnology is power in many societies, a greater power in many domains than the political system itself, (Feenberg 1999: 131).
 The design, development and control of technologies can be key in determining patterns of urban growth; or the kinds of energy systems powering societies; or the production and consumption of food; or forms and scales of manufacturing, and the kinds of labour available; the way we inhabit households; how we move about; and so on and so forth.
-The pattern of these developments begs questions concerning their consequences for peoples' lives and the kinds of society embodied in our technologies.
-If, as Andrew Feenberg claims, the development of technologies constitutes societies in ways akin to legislation in the political system, then who writes the rules?
+So, for example, the technologies we use to move about in certain societies, such as the car and all the attendant infrastructure for personalised automobility, shapes the way cities develop and interconnect, with implications for how and where many of us work, live, shop and play.